Tour de France fan who caused huge opening day crash goes on trial - RFI

 Brest (France) (AFP)

-The spectator behind one of the biggest pile-ups in Tour de France history goes on trial Thursday charged with injuring dozens of riders on the cycling race's first day last June.
+The spectator behind one of the biggest pile-ups in Tour de France history appeared in court Thursday charged with injuring dozens of riders on the cycling race's first day last summer.

+But the presiding judge rejected a request by her lawyer to have the trial held behind closed doors.

+The woman, who has no criminal record, had attended the opening Tour stage on June 26 with the goal of getting a sign noticed by TV cameras.

-She was hoping to get a sign noticed by TV cameras saying "Allez, Opi-Omi", using the German terms for "grandpa and granny," a nod to her family's German roots.
+It read "Allez, Opi-Omi," the German terms for "grandpa and granny," a nod to her family's German roots.

 But she stepped out too far in front of the tightly packed peloton as it sped along a narrow road toward the finish at Landerneau in western France.